PankratovIA/Pankratev_exercises/README.md

 # Pankratev_exercises
-Exercises from Pankrat'ev book about computer algebra
+Exercises from Pankrat'ev book about computer algebra.